nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Editing a course: `edit course`

-Use this command to edit the name of an existing course.
+Use this command to change the course code of an existing course.

 **Command Format:**